fbpx

 After the submission of your application, the patent examiner assigned to your case will perform a search related to your patent.
 In the US, the search fee for a small entity is $300, while for larger businesses, the fee is $600.

-When Can Evidence be considered as Prior Art?
+When Can Evidence Be Considered as Prior Art?

 Prior art is defined by Title 35, United States Code, Section 102, which states: A person is not entitled to a patent if the invention was “known or used by others in this country, or was patented or described in a printed publication in this or a foreign country” before the date of invention by the applicant for the patent.